vblinden/blog/resources/posts/how-to-install-amqp-on-macos.md

 /usr/local/Cellar/php/7.4.10/pecl/20190812
 ```

-The command fails because pecl can’t create the directories itself.
+The command fails because pecl can't create the directories itself.

 This can be easily fixed by executing the following commands: